pfpetrowski/OhtaDStats/README.md

 Setup and Data Import
 ---------------------

-If you haven't already, install the package using install.packages("ohtadstat")
+If you haven't already, install the package using install.packages("ohtadstats")

 ``` r
 library(ohtadstats)